LouisHurschler/schweizer_jugend_forscht/README.md

 You can find a master solution in the _scripts_ folder.

 The students should modify the python files in the _scripts_students_ folder, containing a skeleton code with blank spaces.
 Then, they should write a code in the _update_plot_ function in the simulation script.
-This function is called recursively every second (if the program runs inefficiently, it gets called less frequently)
+This function is called recursively every second (if the program runs inefficiently, it gets called less frequently).

-Don't forget to clarify if the students have some python environment available and if not, borrow a laptop for the week with pycharm installed.
+Ensure the students have access to a laptop with a Python environment set up, or arrange to provide one for the duration of the project.

 Don't forget to change the topics in the box- and temperature handlers according to the topics sent to the broker.

 The goal of their script should be to control a device.
-For example, we heated water in a plate on an electric cooking plate whilst measuring the temperature of the water.
+For example, we heated water in a container on the electric cooking plate whilst measuring the temperature of the water.
 Then their script turned the cooking plate on and off, with the goal to reach a constant temperature of the water (60 C°).
-The difficulties is to add the temperature of the cooking plate to your computations / script.
+The main difficulty is to include the temperature of the cooking plate into your script such that no oscillations arise.

 Good luck!